When determining the need for guardianship for an adult with a disability, the court considers two key factors:

 The guardian may also arrange for the individual to be placed in an institution or care facility if necessary, ensuring they receive appropriate ongoing care and supervision.

-The living arrangements of an adult with disabilities under guardianship depend largely on the nature and extent of the disability.
+Guardianship in Indiana is intended to be as minimally “invasive” to the incapacitated adult as possibly.
+The law encourages independence, stimulation, and growth as much as possible.
+As a result, the living arrangements of an incapacitated adult under guardianship depend largely on the nature and extent of the incapacity.
 There are several possible scenarios, including:

 If the individual is physically capable of caring for themselves but has an intellectual impairment affecting financial decisions, they may still live independently.
 In such cases, guardianship may be limited to managing their estate or finances while the person continues to reside in their own home.
 Daily check-ins or close proximity to the guardian are common in these situations to ensure their well-being.